 Ed Brubaker’s turn at the writer’s seat is a peculiar blend – one massive space blowout (to jettison characters Havok, Polaris, and Rachel Summers, seemingly by editorial mandate), followed by a sweaty sewer braul with the Morlocks.

-A prologue to Ed Brubaker’s run, this solves the long-gestating question of the third Summers brother.
-Also available in hardcover.
-Reprinted in paperback in 2018.
-This has also been collected along with War of Kings material; see Marvel Universe Events.
+A prologue to Ed Brubaker’s run, this solves the long-gestating question of the third Summers brother and launches the next major arc of the title.
+This has also been collected in Giant Size X-Men 40th Anniversary (2015 oversize hardcover, ISBN 978-0785197775 / digital) and along with War of Kings material since it acts as a prologue to that event; see Guide to Marvel Universe Events – War of Kings.

 Prior to reading this collection consider picking up X-Men: Deadly Genesis, as the events of that mini-series have an impact on the Shi’ar storyline, which eventually evolves into the War of Kings event.
-This has also been collected along with War of Kings material; see Marvel Universe Events.
+This has also been collected along with War of Kings material; see Guide to Marvel Universe Events – War of Kings.

 X-Men: Endangered Species

 Collects X-Men: Divided We Stand (2008) #1-2, a two-issue anthology series detailing the lives of the fractured X-Men community.
 Also collects X-Men: Messiah Complex – Mutant Files (2007) One Shot.
 The Nightcrawler story from issue #1 is collected with Matt Fraction, below.
-The Havok story from issue #2 is also collected with War of Kings material.
+The Havok story from issue #2 is also collected with War of Kings material – see Guide to Marvel Universe Events – War of Kings.

 Uncanny X-Men #500 – 525: